 Highland Park is a somewhat small town located in the state of Texas.
 With a population of 9,189 people and three constituent neighborhoods, Highland Park is the 244th largest community in Texas.
-Highland Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Highland Park was built prior to World War II, making it one of the older and more historic towns in the country.

 Highland Park home prices are not only among the most expensive in Texas, but Highland Park real estate also consistently ranks among the most expensive in America.

 Highland Park is a decidedly white-collar town, with fully 96.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland Park is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Highland Park who work in management occupations (27.87%), sales jobs (15.75%), and business and financial occupations (11.12%).